The Displaced non-fiction essay review

 However, Azam no longer feels this sense of pride about his name while growing up as a refugee in New York.
 The only identification he has is a green card with the words ‘Resident Alien’ at the top.
 His name, just like his form of identification, is now an indication of his foreignness, and this pours onto different areas of his life including school.

 Unlike other students, Azam worries about his name at the beginning of every school year in the fall.
-“While some kids fretted about months of monotony, my angst was focussed squarely on the first moments of the school year when roll would be taken out loud for the first time.”
+“While some kids fretted about months of monotony, my angst was focused squarely on the first moments of the school year when roll would be taken out loud for the first time.”
 (29).
 He comes up with a routine to ensure all his new teachers don’t call out the name Mohammad and instead, use the name Yousuf.
 Azam’s given name, which previously felt like a part of his grandfather’s love for him, becomes a point of shame and embarrassment.
 Instead of the pride he once felt about his name and ancestry, Azam now feels like an outsider and his otherness is further cemented.

 This is also the fate of other immigrant students and friends who go even further to abandon their foreign “strange sounding names” in the struggle to fit in.
 Azam doesn’t feel comfortable changing his name like his immigrant friends, but to his surprise, his father takes the matter into his own hands.
 A 2022 study shows that young refugees are more likely to have identity formation difficulties and mental health disorders due to the various stressors, traumatic events, and cultural changes they’re exposed to.
 Although Azam’s parents move to the US when he’s too young to understand this, he’s plagued by the feeling of being an outsider even before he knew what a refugee is.